Blinded by the Light (Dexter): Plot

 During a barbecue, Rita (Julie Benz) confronts Dexter (Michael C. Hall) over his car crash.
 For his sake, she decides to drive him to work.
 When a local vandal begins stirring up trouble, the neighborhood establishes a watch, further complicating Dexter's escapades.

 The Trinity Killer (John Lithgow) forces Tarla (Suzanne Cryer) to enter a warehouse building, then yells at her to jump out of the building.
 When he threatens to kill her family, she jumps, leading to her death.
 He subsequently drops some powder next to her body.
-As Miami Metro investigates the death, Lundy (Keith Carradine), finding a pattern to a similar death that occurred thirty years ago.
+As Miami Metro investigates the death, Lundy (Keith Carradine), finds a pattern to a similar death that occurred thirty years ago.
 Following Trinity's pattern, he will then kill a man as his final victim.
 Debra (Jennifer Carpenter) is skeptical of ruling the death as a suicide, given that she drove so far and left two children behind.
 Quinn (Desmond Harrington) decides to give two tickets for a Miami Dolphins game to Dexter, and he in turn gives it to Masuka (C. S. Lee).

 Masuka finds that Tarla was diagnosed with a brain tumor, ruling her death as a suicide, but Debra is still not convinced.
 Quinn confronts Dexter over his attempts to deflect him, and Dexter states he does not care if he is "a dirty cop."
-Quinn is offended by the remark, explaining he took the money to cover his debts, to which Dexter simply tells him to not let Debra involved.
+Quinn is offended by the remark, explaining he took the money to cover his debts, to which Dexter simply tells him not to get Debra involved.
 Anton (David Ramsey) returns from his job at the cruise; as his band has a local job at a bar, he can now stay with Debra more often.
 Debra is not happy with the news, especially as she questions her feelings for Lundy.
-Dexter also talks with Astor (Christina Robinson), apologizing for constantly humilliating her.
+Dexter also talks with Astor (Christina Robinson), apologizing for constantly humiliating her.
 Astor reconciles with him, understanding his position.

 Dexter suspects that Jesse (Matthew Fahey), a teenager whom Astor likes, might be the vandal in the neighborhood.
 However, as he sneaks in, he discovers that Jesse's father Andy (J. C. MacKenzie) is the real vandal.
 Andy admits hating the neighborhood and his own life, and is willing to let Dexter kill him.
 When Dexter threatens to kill Jesse, Andy promises to stop.
 Dexter returns home, annoyed over a lights system that his neighbor Elliot installed.
 He destroys them with a rake, which is witnessed by Rita.